course-details-portlet

 In today's society, the media are among the most central social institutions.
 Much of what we know about our world do we know from traditional and new media.
 Mediated communication is central in many societal areas, for example politics, economy, culture, people’s working and private life.
 Understanding, explaining and critically reflecting on current social developments thus requires an understanding of the role of the media in our society.

 The course provides an introduction to the study of media and mediated communication from a sociological perspective, focusing on the societal role and importance of traditional and new media.
 It introduces into central theories, concepts and methods for researching the relationship between media and society.
 By doing so, it the course addresses a broad range of subfields of media sociology: media history, media systems and media organizations, communicators (e.g. journalists, political actors), media types (e.g. newspapers, television, internet, social media, search engines, artificial intelligence), media content, media users, and media effects.
-It discusses how structural circumstances (e.g., in media systems, in and political systems and, in media organizations) influence communication (e.g., in news media coverage or on social media), how media and communication influence our society as a whole and us as individuals, and which societal chances and risks result therefrom.
+It discusses how structural circumstances (e.g., in media systems, in political systems and in media organizations) influence communication (e.g., in news media coverage or on social media), how media and communication influence our society as a whole and us as individuals, and which societal chances and risks result therefrom.
 The course takes up current social discussions related to the media (e.g., the increasing influence of social media and artificial intelligence on our society, media and gender equality, filter bubbles, echo chambers).
-Interactive exercises and discussions between students are used to increase student learning. and deepens them through interactive exercises and discussions between students.
+Interactive exercises and discussions between students are used to increase student learning.
+The teaching is research-based and it draws on research from interdisciplinary fields that are relevant to topics in the subject.

 Learning outcome